ihornak/Stochastic-model-of-T-cell-repositioning-two-IS/README.md

 # Introduction

-This is the software implementing the models used by the Group of Prof. Heiko Rieger at Saarland University to study the T Cell repolarization during target elimination.
+This is the software implementing the models used by the Group of Prof. Heiko Rieger at Saarland University to study the T Cell repolarization during target elimination when two IS are established.

 We publish it here to foster good scientific practices, i.e. to facilitate reproduction of our work by interested parties.